How to look for Royal Navy ratings’ service records 1853-1928

 Available here are over 700,000 Royal Navy service records for ratings who entered the service between 1853 and 1928.
 Some of the records cover periods of service up to at least 1950.

-The original records are in two series at The National Archives:
+The original records are in four series at The National Archives:

 Please note, a rating must have enlisted before 1929 in order to have a record within these series.